complete-dope/complete-dope/README.md

 - 👋 Hi, I’m @complete-dope
-- 👀 I’m interested in web3
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning everything from web dev to AI
 - 💞️ I’m looking to collaborate on good interesting projects
 - 📫 How to reach me ??